 Pearls consist of short articles which describe a novel treatment/technique for an existing skin problem or an existing treatment with a novel application to a skin problem.
 We are particularly interested in practical therapeutic pearls for common dermatological diseases that affect women and their families.

 Submissions should be structured with the following subheadings:

-Manuscripts submitted as Pearls, Case Reports and Research Letters should be up to 500 words, 2 figures/graphs, and up to 5 references and not contain an Abstract.
+Manuscripts submitted as Pearls, Case Letters and Research Letters should be up to 500 words, 2 figures/tables, and up to 5 references and not contain an Abstract.
 Letters should begin as Dear Editors, read like a letter and not contain headings.

 Two types of submissions are welcomed:

 This series features one or two clinical photos that are relevant to the dermatologic health of women and their families.
 The images will illustrate a clinical pearl that will be useful in caring for patients.